mwalmsley/galaxy-datasets/README.md

 Galaxy MNIST is also [available](https://github.com/mwalmsley/galaxy_mnist) as a pure torchvision dataset (exactly like MNIST).

 *GZ Hubble is also available in "euclidised" form (i.e. with the Euclid PSF applied) to Euclid collaboration members.
 The method is `gz_hubble_euclidised`.
 Courtesy of Ben Aussel.

+**Mike Smith has shared a replication of the GZ DESI images and labels on [HuggingFace](https://huggingface.co/datasets/Smith42/galaxies) (983GB)

 **CFHT Tidal is not a Galaxy Zoo dataset, but rather a small expert-labelled dataset of tidal features from [Atkinson 2013](https://doi.org/10.1088/0004-637X/765/1/28).
 MW reproduced and modified the images in [Walmsley 2019](https://doi.org/10.1093/mnras/sty3232).
 We include it here as a challenging fine-grained morphology classification task with little labelled data.